What is Zoning?

 Zoning is a planning tool that helps to implement an official plan's policies by managing the permitted use, intensity and form of development.

-Use looks at what kinds of activities or businesses can operate at a site or building.
+Use looks at what kinds of activities or types of businesses can operate at a site or building.
 A use could be something like residential, office, or commercial.
 Uses could also be more specific and include things like convenience stores or animals.

 Form looks at the physical design of a site or building.
 Form could include rules on things like location of parking, setbacks, site layout or massing and materials for buildings.